 Press: Include any blogs, publications or even local papers that gave your band a shout out.

-Tech Rider: Help booking agents accommodate your needs on stage by listing technical requirements like how many mics, plugs, stage plots, and so on.
-This list should be downloadable so that your latest booked venue can have it handy when needed.
+Tech rider: Help booking agents accommodate your needs on stage by listing technical requirements like how many mics, plugs, stage plots and so on.
+Be sure to make this list downloadable so that your latest booked venue can have it handy when needed.

-On the Road: If you’re being booked for out of town gigs, give your agent a hand by having your hospitality info easily available online.
-Information like how many band members will be traveling, how many hotel rooms are needed and any dietary restrictions to consider should be included in your rider.
+On the road: If you’re being booked for out-of-town gigs, give your agent a hand by having your hospitality info easily available online.
+Information like how many band members will be traveling, how many hotel rooms are needed and any dietary restrictions to consider should be included in your EPK.

 Nervous that you’re missing something?
 Don’t be.
-Wix has awesome EPK templates that have everything you need.
+Wix has EPK templates that have everything you need to get you noticed.
 Simply fill in the slots with your own info and images and you’re ready to go.

 Unlike the majority of your music website that you’ll want to share far and wide, your EPK includes sensitive information that you probably don’t want the average fan to see.
-That’s why most EPKs are kept under a password protection page.
+Aside from information about you, your EPK also contains high-quality audio and video files of your music, which you need to prevent from being pirated or illegally distributed.
+That’s why most EPKs are kept under a password protected page.

 Your EPK can be shared either on its own dedicated website or as an added section of your band’s main site.
 If you don't have a website of your own, there's no time like the present to create a music website.

 It’s also a good idea to have a printed version of your press kit on hand at events, like festivals or conventions, where you may run into industry professionals.
-If that sounds like a pain, know that you can always include a link to your electronic press kit (with the password listed) on your business card.
+If that sounds like a pain, know that you can always include a link to your EPK (with the password listed) on your business card.